Medically reviewed by Michele Emery, DNP

 Just like with coconut oil’s purported antiviral benefits, the scientific evidence to back up these claims is mixed.

-Some people swear that coconut oil on cold sore scabs is the answer.
-However, we're not so sure.
+Some people swear still that coconut oil on cold sore scabs is the answer.

 There’s no scientific evidence that coconut oil is specifically effective at reducing pain and discomfort from HSV-1 or HSV-2.
 There’s also no evidence that it’s more effective, safer or less likely to cause side effects than other substances used to treat herpes.

-Instead, the best approach to treating HSV-1 or HSV-2 outbreaks is to talk to your doctor about using a proven, FDA approved medication like valacyclovir, which is backed up by a long list of scientific studies, reviews and efficacy trials.
+Instead, the best approach to treating HSV-1 or HSV-2 outbreaks is to talk to your healthcare provider about using a proven, FDA-approved medication like valacyclovir, which is backed up by a long list of scientific studies, reviews and efficacy trials.
 However, we do have a list of supplements and vitamins for herpes outbreaks and a list of essential oils for cold sores if you are still not yet ready for prescription medication.